AmirHTH/Dockerfile4Alfresco/README.md

 # Dockerfile4Alfresco
 ### userDefineLang_Dockerfile_Alfresco.xml

-This is an _user defined language_ for notepad++ users who use Dockerfile, also contains some highlights for Alfresco keywords I use in my daily basis as configurations or URLs.
+This is a _user defined language_ for notepad++ users who use Dockerfile, also contains some highlights for Alfresco keywords I use in my daily basis as configurations or URLs.

 ## How to "install"